 I have watched the movement of hundreds of horses of all types in all disciplines for many years together with their mannerisms and reactions to pain fear, excitement and contentment.
 Subtle lameness and mobility avoidance crops up often in the equine arena and our horses are masters at masking pain and physical deterioration long before it presents as a now “compensatory” movement.

-As a fully qualified and insured Animal Physiotherapist, my governing body, the International Association of Animal therapists (IAAT) have a high standard of training and Continuing Professional Development (CPD) which ensures I attend up to date training seminars and research in order to keep my qualification relevant and modern.
-I work under the guidelines of the Veterinary Sugeons Act of 1966, so my job is not to diagnose but to continue the treatment of repair and rehabilitation of an already diagnosed condition.
+A fully qualified and insured Animal Physiotherapist, my governing body, the International Association of Animal therapists (IAAT) have a high standard of training and Continuing Professional Development (CPD) which ensures I attend up to date training seminars and research in order to keep my qualification relevant and modern.
+I work under the guidelines of the Veterinary Surgeons Act of 1966, so my job is not to diagnose but to continue the treatment of repair and rehabilitation of an already diagnosed condition.
 NB My therapy isn’t only for injured animals.
 (Ref “Not for the broken”).

 My research investigated the use of baited stretches for the improvement of spinal stabilising muscles and abdominals with a view to reducing pain in the equine back.
 I examined the possibility that box rested horses or those with dipped backs could benefit from a simple 10 minute in hand exercise programme.
 The results were positive and I have prepared an easy to administer programme.
+I’ve had several articles and case studies published in Animal Therapy magazines and produced a couple of scientific posters for reference in Veterinary Practices and Rehabilitation Centres.

 I have a long established and trusted relationship with local Veterinary practices.